BlasBenito/myWebsite/content/authors/admin/_index.md

 I am a Spatial Data Scientist and Engineer by trade, and a PhD in Computational Ecology and MSc in Geographic Information Systems by education.

 I currently serve as the leader of the Environmental Data Team at [Biome Makers Inc](www.biomemakers.com).
-In this role, I am responsible for designing and developing an Environmental Data Infrastructure to enhance our flagship product, BeCrop®,  as well as conducting research and development in the field of remote sensing and machine learning for the advancement of smart farming technologies.
+In this role, I am responsible for designing and developing an Environmental Data Infrastructure to enhance our flagship product, BeCrop®, as well as conducting research and development in the applications of remote sensing and machine learning to smart farming tech.

 ## My Tech Stack